The role of individual compensation and acceptance decisions in crowdsourced delivery: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we have introduced the \probname which defines an integrated solution to the task assignment and compensation decisions, while explicitly accounting for the probability with which occasional drivers will accept these assignments.
-To this end, we have proposed an MINLP formulation for generic acceptance probability functions.
-For the cases of linear and logistic acceptance probability functions, we introduced exact linear reformulations that can be solved in polynomial time.
+In this paper, we introduced the \probname which defines an integrated solution to the task assignment and compensation decisions, while explicitly accounting for the probability with which occasional drivers will accept these assignments.
+To this end, we proposed an MINLP formulation for generic acceptance probability functions and showed that it can be solved optimally with a two-stage approach that decomposes compensation and assignment decisions.
+Moreover, we proposed an exact linearization of our MINLP formulation and showed that the latter can be solved in polynomial time for generic probability functions under mild conditions.
+We also derived explicit formulas for optimal compensation decisions for linear and logistic acceptance probability functions which are two particularly relevant, special cases of our generic setting.
+Furthermore, we investigated the non-separable case where the decision-maker has additional restrictions on compensation and assignment decisions, and propose an approximate linearization for this extension.

 We conducted an extensive computational study comparing our approach with established benchmark compensation schemes from the literature.
-The results of our study show that the use of crowdshippers can lead to substantial economic and environmental benefits, and that our approach outperforms the compensation schemes from the literature in terms of expected total cost and expected total distance.
-Our model allows operators to offer individualized compensation that results in a very high rate of accepted offers while achieving higher savings in total expected cost and distance than the other schemes, which is due to the flexibility of our model according to the results.
+The results of our study show that the use of crowdshippers can lead to substantial benefits and that our approach outperforms the compensation schemes from the literature in terms.
+Our model allows operators to offer individualized compensation that results in a very high rate of accepted offers while achieving higher cost savings than the other schemes, which is due to the flexibility of our model according to the results.
 This is an important observation from the perspective of both the operator and the occasional driver.
-It shows that more occasional drivers can be utilized, which may result in a reduction in the size of the dedicated fleet in the long run.
+It shows that more occasional drivers can be utilized, which may result in lower dependency on third party logistic companies or a dedicated private fleet to fulfill the tasks.
 Moreover, a high acceptance rate of offers shows that the offers are more persuasive to occasional drivers, which signals higher driver satisfaction and therefore may result in a higher engagement and availability of occasional drivers in the long run.
-The sensitivity analysis shows that the proposed model is robust with regards to variations in the availability of occasional drivers and adapts very well to changes in the magnitude of the penalty incurred for rejected offers as well as to changes in the utility functions of occasional drivers.
+The sensitivity analysis shows that the proposed model is robust with regard to variations in the availability of occasional drivers and adapts very well to changes in the magnitude of the penalty incurred for rejected offers as well as to changes in the utility functions of occasional drivers.
+We also showed that the \probabbr can be used as a powerful heuristic in settings in which drivers and tasks appear dynamically.